it started with a phone call at the height of the pandemic . . .

 Eight weeks in, a second wave of challenges to the country arrived with news of the murder of George Floyd.
 We were all heartbroken, and New York City erupted with outrage.
 Many of our team joined the Black Lives Matter protests on Saturdays and cooked on Sundays.

 Taking advantage of the police’s distraction with the protests, some groups of outsiders looted and vandalized businesses in the East Village.
 Unfortunately our host kitchen, C&B Cafe, was hit.
-Though our friend Ali was able to begin rebuilding quickly, Howard Brandstein from Sixth Street Community Center stepped in and offered us use of the center.
-A new partnership was born.
+Thankfully our friend Ali was able to begin rebuilding quickly but we needed a new kitchen.

 Sixth Street Community Center

-At Sixth Street we gained much more space, so we were able to expand our efforts.
-At Cafe C&B we could cook around 600 meals.
-But with the new space, we could cook up to 4000 meals in a day.
+At Sixth Street we were able to expand our efforts. and cook up to 4000 meals in a day.

-This meant that our food started getting sent all around the city to different shelters and other boroughs that were in need due to the pandemic.
-The Hungry Monk would send an ambulance to collect the food at the end of each shift for distribution.
+This meant that our food could get around the city to different shelters and other boroughs that were in need due to the pandemic.
+The Hungry Monk’s repurposed ambulance collected the food at the end of each shift for distribution.

-As time went by other locations started reaching out to us.
-By the end of the first year of operation we were delivering food to over 25 organizations across the five boroughs and Long Island.
+As time went by other places started reaching out to us.
+By the end of the first year of operation, we were delivering food to over 25 organizations across the five boroughs.

 Rebranding to EVLovesNYC